How to Create Infographics for LinkedIn: A Simple Guide

 LinkedIn is often accessed on mobile, so design with a mobile-first mindset.
 Ensure text is large enough to be readable on a smaller screen, and avoid overloading with too much detail.

-Prompt your LinkedIn audience to take action or start a conversation with a question or brief call-to-action at the bottom of the infographic.
+Encourage Engagement: Prompt your LinkedIn audience to take action or start a conversation with a question or a brief call to action at the bottom of the infographic.
 For example, “What’s your top tip for boosting engagement?
 Share below!”

 Also know about: How to Boost Engagement by Adding WordPress Reaction Buttons